See it in action

-- Reranking - Results are reranked by relevance to your specific query
+- Reranking.
+Results are reranked by relevance to your specific query.

 Browser Extension